 This beach wedding canopy is lush with a combination of tropical dendrobium orchids, dark pink button dahlias and leather leaf fern.
+I'm not going to kid you.
+As pictured, each piece is pretty pricey - but absolutely breathtaking.
 With the right products, you can create your own flower swags, sprays and impressive flower spheres surrounded by delicate orchids.

 The cascading swags can be created on Grande Slant Belle Bouquet Holders and can be attached to each side of the canopy.
 I have many step by step tutorials for cascading bouquets that use the same floral techniques for creating this gorgeous cascade in front of the officiant's podium.